mbilesanmi/bc-20-places-finder/README.md

 https://mbilesanmi.github.io/bc-20-places-finder/

 CURRENT FEATURES
+- Search for a place by name, by current location, by address
+- Select a place as a favorite location to be stored in local storage

 FUTURE FEEATURES

 Responsive UI
+- Share place information using social media
-Integrate Google Autocomplete searching
+- Integrate Google Autocomplete searching
-Improve UI/UX
+- Improve UI/UX
-Display more detailed information
+- Display more detailed information
-Implement "Get direction"
+- Implement "Get direction"